embosi97/pokemonbattlesimulator/README.md

 Frontend: Retro-looking, dynamic, and beautifully designed with Vue.js and vanilla CSS for a polished, interactive user experience.
 Includes animations for Pokémon and icons, as well.

 Features: Simulates battles between over 680 Pokémon (Gen 1-5), incorporating type matchups, stats, RNG, normal/special attack and defense mechanics.
 Simulation retrieves the moveset for each individual Pokémon using moves.json and MongoDB.
+Includes comprehensive battle logic to accurately determine the winning Pokémon based on the 2 Pokémons' stats, types, move sets, as well as a degree of randomness (damage variance, possibility for critical hits, which attacks they choose, hit accuracy, and etc.).

 Modern Development: Leverages modern libraries like Lombok for clean code and includes comprehensive unit tests for robust code coverage.